svennhv/m1macbook-setup/database.md

 According to some people the Neo4j 4.4 version supports the new M1 processors. https://githubmemory.com/repo/neo4j/neo4j/issues/12692?page=2

+If you have problems, this one might help: https://rajfal.github.io/2018/Create-a-clean-Neo4j-database-inside-Docker-container/

 ## Setting up Postgres
 Follow this: